 Healthcare fraud, especially at the federal level, is a serious issue.
-It involves the government providing benefits to individuals who shouldn't be receiving them.
-For instance, a doctor might be improperly billing Medicare or Medicaid, leading to significant financial losses.
+It involves the government providing benefits to individuals who are not eligible to receive them.
+For instance, a doctor might improperly bill Medicare or Medicaid, resulting in significant financial losses.

-By doing so, they're getting a lot of money from the government while no patient is receiving treatment.
-Also, if they were splitting the profits with the patient, or the patient knew that the government agency was being improperly billed, they could go after the patient as well.
+By doing so, they're receiving a significant amount of money from the government while no patient is receiving treatment.
+Additionally, if they were splitting the profits with the patient or the patient knew that the government agency was being improperly billed, they could also go after the patient.

-In Los Angeles, the government has an office in Long Beach that goes after employees who are milking the health care system out of money.
-This agency is a federal branch and arm of the federal government that is tasked with going after people who are committing health care fraud in Los Angeles, Orange County, and the surrounding areas.
+In Los Angeles, the government has an office in Long Beach that targets employees who abuse the healthcare system for personal gain.
+This agency is a federal branch and arm of the federal government, tasked with investigating individuals who commit healthcare fraud in Los Angeles, Orange County, and surrounding areas.

-Those crimes go to the central district or main downtown Los Angeles courthouse on 1st Street.
+Those crimes are handled by the central district or the main downtown Los Angeles courthouse, located on 1st Street.
 The Ronald Reagan Building is also in Santa Ana.

-Healthcare fraud is prosecuted at the federal level across the country.
-The government is losing millions of dollars to people committing fraud related to health care, whether doctors, patients, or individuals who are working to cheat the government out of money.
+Healthcare fraud is prosecuted at the federal level nationwide.
+The government is losing millions of dollars to individuals committing healthcare-related fraud, including doctors, patients, and those working to cheat the government out of money.

 Unfortunately, sometimes the government gets it wrong.
-They don't realize that you specifically didn't have anything to do with it or that the services being rendered were cheating the government out of money.
+They don't realize that you specifically had nothing to do with it or that the services being rendered were cheating the government out of money.

 You were just doing your job and didn't have the knowledge or information necessary to determine that healthcare fraud was being committed at the federal level.